 The Bahamas is the largest small-island archipelago in the tropical Atlantic, similar in size and complexity to the entire Lesser Antilles.
 The Bahamas comprises over 700 low-lying islands and cays.
 The total land area of The Bahamas is approximately 1,394,000 hectares (3,444,649.02 acres).
 The size, complexity, and ecological isolation of The Bahamas have contributed to significant biodiversity and the development of several unique ecosystems.
-The largest and easily identifiable ecosystems include, Caribbean Pine Rockland Forests, Dry Green Forests, Island Ponds, Mangrove Forests, Blue Holes, Coastal Rock, Tidal Flats and Salt Marshes, Sea Grass Beds, Coral Reefs and the Open Ocean. hide
+The largest and easily identifiable ecosystems include, Caribbean Pine Rockland Forests, Dry Green Forests, Island Ponds, Mangrove Forests, Blue Holes, Coastal Rock, Tidal Flats and Salt Marshes, Sea Grass Beds, Coral Reefs and the Open Ocean.

 The Bahamas recognized early the need to establish, protect and preserve important biodiversity resources.
 In 1958, the first Marine Protected Area (MPA) in The Bahamas was established – the Exuma Cays Land and Sea Park.
 It is reputed to be the first of its kind in the world and became an exclusive no-take area in 1986.
 A National Creek and Wetlands Initiative was commenced in 1999 and forty creek systems countrywide were catalogued and inventoried for restoration, an important starting point for The Bahamas to manage effectively its creek and wetland systems.

 The Bahamas 2020 Declaration was formally declared in Bonn, Germany at the Ninth Conference of the Parties in May 2008.
 The 2020 Declaration served as the Government of The Bahamas’ confirmation of its intent to preserve the country’s marine and terrestrial environments and to meet the targets established by the UN Convention on Biological Diversity (CBD) Programme of Work on Protected Areas.
 During this meeting The Bahamas also stated its intent to exceed CBD goals by effectively conserving at least 20 per cent of the near-shore marine resources across The Bahamas by 2020.

-The Bahamas National Protected Areas System (BNPAS) project
+The Bahamas National Protected Areas System (BNPAS)

-- to conserve globally important marine habitats and species within The Bahamas as well as those species of the wider Caribbean that rely on The Bahamas for nesting, breeding, feeding and migration; and
+- Conserving globally important marine habitats and species within The Bahamas as well as those species of the wider Caribbean that rely on The Bahamas for nesting, breeding, feeding and migration; and

-- to expand protected area coverage of globally significant marine biodiversity and increase the management effectiveness of the national marine protected area network.
+- Expanding protected area coverage of globally significant marine biodiversity and increase the management effectiveness of the national marine protected area network.